Heidi Alexander: House of Commons

 Shortly after her election to Parliament, Alexander was appointed parliamentary private secretary to Mary Creagh, then the shadow environment secretary.
 She became an opposition whip in 2012, and was promoted to Deputy Shadow Minister for London and a senior Opposition whip in 2013.
 She served as a member of the Communities and Local Government Committee from 2010 to 2012 and Health Committee from 2016 to 2017.

 Following Jeremy Corbyn's election as Labour leader in September 2015, Alexander joined the shadow cabinet as shadow secretary of state for health.

-Heidi Alexander became the first shadow cabinet minister to resign in June 2016, calling for a new party leader after the EU referendum and dismissal of Hilary Benn.
+Heidi Alexander became the first shadow cabinet minister to resign in June 2016, calling for a new party leader following the EU referendum and dismissal of Hilary Benn.
 In an opinion piece for The Guardian, Alexander wrote "I loved being the shadow health secretary.
 But I hated being part of the shadow cabinet...because it was entirely dysfunctional" and "so inept, so unprofessional, so shoddy".